erik777/kubernetes-cratedb/README.md

     node.max_local_storage_nodes=50

 While Kubernetes 1.6 supports dynamic provisioning of persistent volumes, it currently does not have a way to dynamically provision a distinct volume for each replica in a deployment.
-On top of that, in GKE and other cloud providers, multiple pods cannot write to the same volume.
+On top of that, in GKE and other cloud providers, multiple pods cannot write to the same provisioned persistent volume.

 Fortunately, there are options such as NFS where your pods can all write to the same volume.
 Combined with CrateDB's ability to support multiple Crate nodes on a single volume, you can achieve dynamic elasticity.

 This means that you can start with 3 nodes.
 Then, with a single kubectl command, scale to 5 nodes, and CrateDB will handle it.
-Kubernetes provides the ultimately platform for leveraging the scaling capabilities of CrateDB.
+Kubernetes provides the ultimate platform for leveraging the scaling capabilities of CrateDB.

 ## Dependencies